koddr/wonderful-readme-stats/README.md

 ## 📖 Complete user guide

-To get a complete guide to use and understand the basic principles of the `wonderful-readme-stats` CLI, we have prepared a comprehensive explanation of each command at once in this README file.
+To get a complete guide to use and understand the basic principles of the `wonderful-readme-stats` project, we have prepared a comprehensive explanation of each step at once in this README file.

 > 💬 From the authors: We always treasure your time and want you to start
 > building really great web products on this awesome technology stack as